 - Red Hat Enterprise Linux 7+

 - Oracle Linux 7+

-- Azure Virtual Machine with Azure NetApp Files storage
+- Azure Virtual Machines with Azure NetApp Files storage

-If looking for new features, or support for other databases, operating systems and platforms, check out the Preview page.
+If you're looking for new features (or support for other databases, operating systems, and platforms), see Preview features of the Azure Application Consistent Snapshot tool.
 You can also provide feedback or suggestions.